GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/developer_info/revision_control.md

    you haven't already).
 Remove any `wip` label and add the `ready for review` label.
-6. Typically, at least one _other_ person must review any changes to the `master` branch and approve it via the GitLab PR interface comments.
+6. Typically, at least one _other_ person must review any changes to the `master` branch and approve it via the GitLab MR interface comments.
 A _reviewer_ should check that all necessary comments are addressed.
 7. Before it can be merged, you will generally have to `rebase` your branch on to the `master` branch in order to preserve a clean commit